 What are the differences between the models of iPads currently available from Apple?

-The flagship iPad Pro 11″ includes a large edge-to-edge display, high-performance multicore processor, and along with the iPad Pro 12.9″, is the only iPad to use FaceID for unlocking (read our PIREP on this model here).
+The flagship iPad Pro 11″ includes a large edge-to-edge display, a high-performance multicore processor, and along with the iPad Pro 12.9″, is the only iPad to use FaceID for unlocking.
 It also includes a bright, high-resolution liquid retina display with an anti-reflective coating.

 The larger iPad Pro 12.9″ model represents a significant improvement over the original iPad Pro 12.9″ – it is 25% smaller while retaining the same display size, thanks to the edge-to-edge screen.
-The footprint is about the same as a sheet of paper, so it’s a good fit now in most GA cockpits.
-It comes at a premium price, but we can recommend this model now for those who want the most screen real estate possible.
+The footprint is about the same as a sheet of paper, so it can fit in most GA cockpits if you want the largest screen available, but don’t try to fly with it in your J-3 Cub.

-The latest version of the iPad Air was introduced in September 2020 and looks a lot like the iPad Pro with an edge-to-edge screen and no home button.
-It uses the speedy A14 processor, which can handle the most demanding aviation app demands with ease.
-It was also upgraded to use USB-C for charging instead of the traditional lightning connector.
-For security, the iPad Air incorporates TouchID in the home button at the top of the device, which many pilots find to be more reliable than FaceID in the cockpit.
+Apple refreshed the iPad Air model in March 2022 and it looks a lot like the iPad Pro with an edge-to-edge screen, no home button, and USB-C for charging.
+It also uses the same powerful M1 processor found in some Apple Macbook computers, which can handle the most demanding aviation app demands with ease.
+For security, the iPad Air incorporates TouchID in the power button at the top of the device, which some pilots find to be more reliable than FaceID in the cockpit.

 If you’re looking for an iPad with a smaller footprint, consider the iPad mini.
 This version measures 7.69″ by 5.3″ and will be a better fit in cockpits with tighter constraints.
 The 6th generation model was released in September 2021 and uses the A15 Bionic processor.
 It also includes the anti-reflective screen coating which pilots will find useful in the cockpit (read our PIREP on this model here).
 For a sense of the size, here’s a picture of an iPad Mini in a Cessna 172 cockpit.